sihensel/dotfiles/README.md

 ## Dependencies

 Some of these are not hard dependencies and can be changed in the config files.
-This is more of a list for me.
+This is more of a list for me.<br>
 Install with `pacman -S --needed <PACKAGE>`.

 Packages used for these dotfiles (in no particular order):
 ```
-wayland polkit waybar zsh zsh-syntax-highlighting network-manager-applet zathura zathura-pdf-poppler wl-clipboard xdg-desktop-portal xdg-desktop-portal-wlr swaybg pipewire wireplumber pipewire-alsa pipewire-jack helvum mpd mpc ncmpcpp grim swaylock mako kitty brightnessctl reflector exa bat duf neovim capitaine-cursors neofetch pcmanfm-gtk3 sxiv
+wayland polkit waybar zsh zsh-syntax-highlighting network-manager-applet zathura zathura-pdf-poppler wl-clipboard xdg-desktop-portal xdg-desktop-portal-wlr swaybg pipewire wireplumber pipewire-alsa pipewire-jack helvum mpd mpc ncmpcpp grim swaylock mako kitty brightnessctl reflector exa bat duf neovim capitaine-cursors neofetch pcmanfm-gtk3 sxiv xdg-user-dirs
 ```

 Other Packages I use: